mongodb/mongo-cxx-driver/etc/releasing.md

 User-facing issues should generally be either "Bug" or "New Feature".
 Non-user facing issues should generally be "Task" tickets.

-## Update CHANGELOG.md

-Check Jira for tickets closed in this fix version.
-Consider updating CHANGELOG.md with notable changes not already mentioned.

 ## Clone and set up environment

 Do a fresh clone, to avoid local git branches or IDE files from interfering.